Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 Test case 1:

-- Go to Track Display from the bottom menu.
+- Go to Track Display from the bottom menu or by long-pressing on the `Friendly Tracks - Air` feed.
 - In the Message Feeds dropdown, select `Friendly Tracks - Air`.
 - Enable the Observations checkbox.
   - [ ] Observations appear (a single track moving in a circle at a relative height above the terrain).